 FREE Field Trips for Rhode Island Public Schools

-Field trip curriculum is adaptable by age, for grades K-12.
+Field trip curriculum is adaptable by age, for grades 3-12.
 Reservations are first-come, first-served for 2-hour morning and afternoon time slots.
-Exact times will be determined by request.
 Priority will be given to Title I schools for transportation funding.
-Complete and submit the application below to reserve your spot today.
+Complete and submit an application to reserve your spot today.

 This program will focus on 17th century Rhode Island history with special attention to different perspectives on Rhode Island’s founding.
 Students will hear from local experts on the First Peoples of Rhode Island, Roger Williams, and will examine primary sources from the Rhode Island State Archives.
 Each session will broaden student understanding of different interpretations of history based on who is telling the story, and the use of primary and secondary sources, and oral histories.

 RHODE ISLAND STATE HOUSE CHARTER MUSEUM : RANGER JOHN MCNIFF

 Explore the Rhode Island State House Charter Museum with Ranger John McNiff of the Roger Williams National Memorial.
 Students will learn about Roger Williams and his ‘new and dangerous opinions’ which challenged the very foundation of government power and the relationship between church and state.
 Visitors will have the chance to see our Charter of 1663, a unique document for its time, whose impact we feel to this day.
 Learn how this document came, about and the extraordinary chain of events led to the creation of these new rules.

 RHODE ISLAND STATE HOUSE LIBRARY : LANE SPARKMAN